 The more specifically pastoral relationship between priest and bishop comes to the fore in the priest working with, on behalf of, and exercising a ministry in complete accord with his bishop.
-He in turn is expected to faithfully implement the pastoral ministry of the Church, articulated under the tria munera Christi in Lumen Gentium 25-27 and further specified in canons 383-398 and expounded upon greatly in the directory Apostolores successores.
-While the pastor is entrusted with guiding his parish community and leading its pastoral life, and other priestly offices also have scope for pastoral ingenuity and direction from the priest, the broader pastoral vision of the bishop is to be the starting point.
-The same applies to the unity with the diocesan bishop, which allows the priestly ministry to VIII of the directory concern, in one way or another, the governing responsibility of the diocesan bishop in the particular church entrusted to his care.
+He in turn is expected to faithfully implement the pastoral ministry of the Church, articulated under the tria munera Christi in Lumen Gentium 25-27 and further specified in canons 383-398 and expounded upon greatly in the directory Apostolores successores.20 While the pastor is entrusted with guiding his parish community and leading its pastoral life, and other priestly offices also have scope for pastoral ingenuity and direction from the priest, the broader pastoral vision of the bishop is to be the starting point.
+The same applies to the unity with the diocesan bishop, which allows the priestly ministry incorrect theology of priesthood could very easily lead to a deeply flawed understanding of both the to VIII of the directory concern, in one way or another, the governing responsibility of the diocesan bishop in the particular church entrusted to his care.
 In chapter IV, sections 75 to 83 are dedicated to the oversight a diocesan bishop is to exercise over the presbyterium.